Skip to content

 git clone https://gitee.com/sujivin/rpi-cpu-stress.git

-The original author's Github repository address is: github.com/xukejing/rpi-cpu-stress
+The original GitHub repository address is: github.com/xukejing/rpi-cpu-stress

-Add executable permissions
+Add executable permissions:

 Bash